 The asbestos minerals are key ingredients in manufactured goods used in construction, insulation and packaging.
 Some examples of products where asbestos is commonly found include:

 - Roofing materials

 - Vehicle components, like brake and transmission systems

 Even though its use has declined significantly over time due to its adverse medical hazards, there is a high probability that asbestos can still be found in residential or commercial buildings and cars, especially those that were built and manufactured before and throughout the 1970s.

 What Does Asbestos Look Like?

-Asbestos products are characterized by soft and flexible fibers, which are traditionally identified to have a grey or silver color.
+Asbestos is characterized by soft and flexible fibers, which are traditionally identified to have a grey or silver color.
 When these fibers are handled or disturbed, they can be released into the air and inhaled or ingested.
 Because they are microscopic, asbestos particles are not easily detected by the naked eye.
 With time, manufacturer warnings on tags or labels of asbestos products can be eroded, decayed or missing altogether.
 This increases the dangers to anyone that comes into close contact with the products containing the material.